Advantage of AMS

 This machine is used to measure the relative abundances of the carbon isotopes, 14C, 13C and 12C.
 To carry this out, samples that have been converted to graphite are pressed into a holder (called a ‘target’) and positioned on a magazine of 40 targets.
 The magazine (containing unknowns, backgrounds, standards and secondary standards) is then loaded into the (ion) source.
 During running, a target is bombarded with caesium (Cs+) ions and negatively charged carbon atoms (C–) are produced.
 These negative ions are accelerated out of the source and down the beamline.

-The beamline has four changes in direction, each associated with either an electrostatic analyser (ESA) or a magnet that can be tuned to alter the alignment/direction of the beam.
+The beamline has three changes in direction, each associated with either an electrostatic analyser (ESA) or a magnet that can be tuned to alter the alignment/direction of the beam.

-Running a wheel- The structure of our sample wheels is the following: a typical wheel has four run groups: a tuning run group followed by three run groups of eight unknowns.
+Running a magazine- The structure of our magazine is typically the following: a typical magazine has four run groups: a tuning group followed by four groups of seven unknowns separated by OX2 standards.